 Number of publications related to SDG 3, which represents the SDG most frequently addressed in the UL publications

-Includes UL publications captured in the Dimensions database for the period 2019-2023.
+Includes UL publications included in the Scopus database for the period 2020-2024.